Short Synchronizing Words for Random Automata: Notation

 \end{notation}

-By construction, for any $1\leq p\leq q \leq \ell_w(A,v){ +1}$, the vertex $\bb_q^{(w)}(x)$ appears on the $w$-thread of $(\bb_p^{(w)}(x),0)$, and it does so at congruence $0$.
+By construction, for any $1\leq p\leq q \leq \ell_w(A,v)$, the edge $\be_q^{(w)}(x)$ appears at congruence $0$ on the $w$-thread of $(\bb_p^{(w)}(x),0)$.
 In the following notion of ``branch-good'' configuration, we forbid all other kinds of appearances.
 We directly introduce the notation with an index $i$ relative to the word $w_1$ or $w_2$ considered. \begin{definition}[Branch good events] We define subsets $\BB{1},\BB{2},\BBB$ of marked automata as follows:

 \end{definition} Elements of the set $\BBB$ are ''branch-good'' independently for each of the two words $w_1,w_2$, but we need a finer understanding of how the two words interact.
-Given an element of $\AAbbll$ and $(i,h,j) \in [2]^3$ we say that we have an \nota{$(i,h,j)$-collision} if we can find $p\in [\ell_i+1], q\in[\ell_j+1], r,s\in[[k]]$, such that
+Given an element of $\AAbbll$ and $(i,h,j) \in [2]^3$ we say that we have an \nota{$(i,h,j)$-collision} if we can find $p\in [\ell_i], q\in[\ell_j], r,s\in[[k]]$, such that

 For $\cI\subset[2]^3$ we let \nota{$\FFF(\cI) \subset \AAbbll$} be the set of marked automata with no $(i,h,j)$-collisions for all $(i,h,j)\in \cI$.
 For example,

 We now define $\PPP, \QQQ$ as the following subsets of $\BBB$,